-Homeboy tucked into a large plate of nasi goreng from Ekachai who specialize in South East Asian Cooking.
-His Malaysian wok fried rice featured prawn, squid, eggs and vegetables.
-It was served with cucumber, tomato, crackers and sambai chilli sauce.
+Homeboy tucked into a large plate of nasi goreng from Ekachai who specialise in South East Asian Cooking.
+His Malaysian wok-fried rice featured prawn, squid, eggs and vegetables.
+It was served with cucumber, tomato, crackers and sambal chilli sauce.
 They also make pad thai with prawns, chicken or tofu and char kway teow which is a Penang style flat rice noodle dish with prawns, egg, chilli, soy sauce, beansprouts and Chinese chives.

 Other Food Options at Flat Iron Square

 You’ll find Flat Iron located in Bankside, occupying several railway arches, Devonshire House and the surrounding area.
 With bars, street food vendors, food trucks and entertainment, it’s somewhere great to meet, eat, drink and hang out.
 Food trucks include the likes of Motherclucker who specialise in buttermilk battered fried chicken.
-More permanent eateries are Burnt Lemon Bakery, Lupins and Where the Pancakes Are.
-For drinks try The Bar at arch 34!
+More permanent eateries are Lupins and Where the Pancakes Are.
+For drinks, try The Bar at arch 34!

 Flat Iron Square Information

 To find out more view the Flat Iron Square Website.
 You will this place located at 68 Union Street, London SE1 1TD.
 The nearest stations are London Bridge or Bermondsey.
-Current opening times listed are Monday 12-9pm, Tuesday to Friday 8-12am, Saturday 9-12am and Sunday 9am-8pm.
-Check the website for specific vendor opening times.
-On Saturday and Sunday, you can browse Flea, the vintage market.
-For entertainment check out the events and the Omeara venue for gigs.
+Check the website for general opening times and opening times for each vendor.
+For entertainment, check out the events and the Omeara venue for gigs.
+Enjoy your visit!